 Optional: glitter, acrylic gems, stickers, colored duct tape

 What You Do:

-- Cut both 3" squares into three equal parts.
+Cut both 3-inch squares into three equal parts.
 You should end up with a total of six rectangles.

-- Stack and glue three of the cut cardboard rectangles into one stack.
+Stack and glue three of the cut cardboard rectangles into one stack.
 Set this aside.
 Then, stack two cardboard rectangles and glue them together.
-Discard the third rectangle.
+Discard the remaining rectangle.

-- Have him glue the edges of the box lid, then put the lid on the body of the guitar to secure it.
+Have him glue the edges of the box lid, and then put the lid on the body of the guitar to secure it.